aorti017/pygenius/README.md

 * Languages other than English are omitted and replaced by the language surrounded by ```{}```
 * Due to annotations, line  are sometimes spliced.
+* Currently the "songs" attibute of the artist class only contatins the title of the track and not the tracks id.